 Jens Soth is an Agronomist and Environmental Engineer and an internationally recognized specialist in sustainable commodity value chains.
 He is a senior consultant at Helvetas, a lecturer in Environmental Economics and Commerce at the ZHAW Zurich University of Applied Sciences and an expert on the sustainability panel of the International Cotton Advisory Committee.
 The EU also nominated him as an expert on several occasions.
 In addition, he served as a co-managing director of EPEA, the Hamburg Environmental Institute, for ten years.
 He has been a member of the Invera Ethics Committee since 2009.

-Marcel Hess has extensive experience in banking and finance.
+Marcel Hess deputises Verena Buntz as portfolio manager of our ethical investment funds “Excellent ESG Global Bond” and “Excellent ESG European Equity”.
+He has extensive experience in banking and finance.
 He worked for Fisch Asset Management Ltd. in various capacities for many years, most recently as managing director and delegate of the board of directors.
 In 2009 he founded Valex Capital Ltd., which is licensed by the Swiss Financial Market Supervisory Authority FINMA.
 He completed his training in the trading business of Credit Suisse and supported institutional investors whilst working for an English broker.
 He has profound expertise in the equity, bond, derivative and convertible asset classes.

 We have closely collaborated with Privus Ltd., Zurich, for many years in incorporating the results of our analyses into sustainable investing and asset management solutions.

-The independent sustainability rating agency Inrate Ltd. in Zurich ensures that all exclusion criteria are complied with when our conclusions are translated into investment solutions.
+The specialists at the independent sustainability rating agency Inrate Ltd. in Zurich ensure that the exclusion criteria determined by our ethics committee are complied with at all times.